2018-2019 Executive Board

 Fleming went from being a high-risk youth to a college dropout to an influential educator who has used his story to inspire many throughout the world.
 As freshman undergraduate student at Liberty University, Fleming founded the S.Y.
 Scholars Program, Inc., a competitive non-profit college preparatory and leadership development institute.
 Through rigorous training in academics and leadership, the student body, consisting entirely of at-risk teens, increased from a 1.2 to a 3.0 cumulative GPA only 9 weeks after the program’s inception - 90% of them having achieved honor roll for the first time.
 He instituted a leadership development curriculum that cultivated the students into community organizers, hosting events that galvanized the community in support of education reform in Central Virginia and beyond.
 Fleming had soon become a community trail blazer, initiating projects that assembled members of the community to raise education awareness.
 In 2012, Fleming hosted the first annual Harlem Renaissance Festival, which drew over 300 members of the Lynchburg community.
 This same year, he hosted the Symposium, an education gathering that united political leaders, educators, students, parents, and the community for a forum discussing, "The State of Education in America."
 The successful event had soon evolved into The Symposium Tour, in which Fleming and his students traveled to prestigious colleges & universities in an effort to motivate members of the community to undergird the local education system.
 Institutions involved in this tour included Liberty University, University of Virginia, Duke University, Howard University, Wake Forest University, and many more.

 In 2013, the News & Advance recognized him as one of Lynchburg's most significant people.
-In 2015, Fleming was recruited by famous educator Ron Clark, subject of the TNT film The Ron Clark Story.
+In 2015, Fleming was recruited by famous educator Ron Clark, subject of the TNT film The Ron Clark Story, to teach at his world-renowned academy in Atlanta, GA.

 Website Social Media